ezhukov/scim-sample/README.md

-Java 7 is required to compile this.
+Java 7 and Maven 3 are required to compile this.
 After 'mvn package', deploy produced war file into Tomcat 7.0.29 or highier.